PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    (0, 1, 2)

-If you are constructing a tuple of at least one element on the right- hand side of an assignment statement, you don’t have to surround the expressions in parentheses.
+If you are constructing a tuple of at least one element on the right- hand side of an assignment statement, you don't have to surround the expressions in parentheses.
 If it is to be of length one, you do have to be sure to put in a trailing comma: